 Conference Events: 4-9 p.m.
 Curriculum Fair and Used Book Sale

-6:30 Vendor Presentations Applying to College as a Homeschooled Student What questions should you be asking during the application process, as a homeschooled student?
+6:30 Vendor Presentations Applying to College as a Homeschooled Student (OEC 203) Applying to College as a Homeschooled Student (OEC 203) What questions should you be asking during the application process, as a homeschooled student?
 What questions should you be asking during a college visit?
 Together we will discuss the admission process for homeschool students, how to craft your application essays, what is the point of standardized testing, and how to discuss scholarships, financial aid and more with your college choices.
 Bring your questions!
-Presenter Lacy de la Garza is the Lead Admission Counselor for the University of Dallas.
+Presenter Faith Oakes is the Homeschool Admission Counselor for the University of Dallas.
 As a former homeschooler, she offers a unique perspective to the homeschool community from both sides of the desk.
-Currently serving UD in her fifth year as a counselor, Lacy has also recently graduated with her Masters in Psychology and will pursue a professional counseling license.
+Currently serving UD in her first year as a counselor, Faith is also a recent graduate of the University of Dallas, earning her B.A. in English with a Concentration in Computer Science.

 9 p.m. - Conference closes for the day.